Am I required to live on campus?

 Not exactly.
 When you send a message to another student, CHARMS generates an email to that student's GUMail account (their @georgetown.edu address).
 The email informs the student that they have a message waiting, and they will see a link to the message room you two share privately within CHARMS.
 That student can log into the message room, read the message and respond back if desired.
 Since all the messages go to your @georgetown.edu address, it's important that you have your email address set up.

 I've started searching for a roommate, but I feel overwhelmed by the process.What can I do?

 No problem.
 Just go to the CHARMS main menu and click on the link that reads "Remove yourself from the roommate matching process."
 After confirming the screen that follows, you will be removed from the CHARMS process - you will not have to select a roommate and you will not be visible to anyone else searching for a roommate.
-The Housing Services staff will use your living preference questionnaire to match you with another student to form a roommate pair based on your common living preferences.
+Residential Services will use your living preference questionnaire to match you with another student to form a roommate pair based on your common living preferences.

 The deadline for the roommate matching process is almost here, and I don't have a roommate yet.What should I do?

 Don't worry.
 If you don't have a roommate by the time that CHARMS ends, the Office of Residential Living will use your living preference questionnaire to match you with another student to form a roommate pair based on your common living preferences.If I don't participate in the CHARMS process, does that mean that I will not have a roommate when I get to Georgetown?

 That is not correct.
 You should count on having a roommate when you get to Georgetown.
 Either you will choose your own roommate through CHARMS or the Office of Residential Living will assign you a roommate.

 I have been matched with a roommate through CHARMS, but now I've changed my mind and no longer want to live with this student.Can you break up the roommate pair so that I can start over?